 \section{Preliminaries}

-We recall some definitions and results concerning trees in Section~\ref{ss:trees}, sketch the theory of graphs of groups in Section~\ref{ss:graphs_of_groups}, and give some definitions and important properties for cocompact lattices in Section~\ref{ss:cocompact}.
-In Section~\ref{ss:km} we outline those parts of the theory of Kac--Moody groups that we will need.
-The required results of finite group theory are stated in Section~\ref{ss:finite groups}.
+In Section \ref{s:trees} we recall basic definitions and establish notation for graphs and trees.
+Section \ref{s:bass-serre} sketches the theory of graphs of groups, including covering theory.
+In Section \ref{s:lattices} we recall some theory of tree lattices.
+Section \ref{s:kac-moody} then presents background on the Kac--Moody groups $G$ that we consider, and in Section \ref{s:finite groups} we recall some classical theorems concerning the finite subgroups of $SL_2(q)$, $PSL_2(q)$ and $PGL_2(q)$.